cityofaustin/atd-data-tech/.github/ISSUE_TEMPLATE/-all-purpose--complete-dts-template.md

 ---
 name: "[All purpose] Complete DTS Template"
-about: Shows everything all DTS issues should include
+about: Everything a DTS issue should include
 title: "[Begin with a verb and summarize the work to be completed]"
 labels: "[Product] :bulb: OPTIONAL, [Project] :bulb: OPTIONAL, [Service] :rotating_light:
   MISSING, [Workgroup] :rotating_light: MISSING"